-Management considers the policies related to the allowance for credit losses as the most critical to the financial statement presentation.
-The total allowance for credit losses includes activity related to allowances calculated in accordance with ASC 310, "Receivables", and ASC 450, "Contingencies".
+Management considers the policies related to the ACL as the most critical to the financial statement presentation.
+The total ACL includes activity related to allowances calculated in accordance with ASC 310, "Receivables", and ASC 450, "Contingencies".
 On January 1, 2020, we adopted ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
-The impact of adopting this standard resulted in an increase in our allowance for credit losses of \$39.1 million.
-The allowance for credit losses is established through a provision for loan losses charged to current earnings.
+The ACL is established through a provision for credit losses charged to current earnings.
 The amount maintained in the allowance reflects management's estimate of expected credit losses in the loan portfolio at the report date.
-The allowance for credit losses is comprised of specific reserves assigned to certain impaired loans and general reserves.
+The ACL is comprised of specific reserves assigned to certain financial assets that do not share risk characteristics with its other financial assets and general reserves.
 Factors contributing to the determination of specific reserves include the creditworthiness of the borrower, and more specifically, changes in the expected future receipt of principal and interest payments and/or in the value of pledged collateral.
 A reserve is recorded when the carrying amount of the loan exceeds the discounted estimated cash flows using the loan's initial effective interest rate or the fair value of the collateral for certain collateral dependent loans.
 For purposes of establishing the general reserve, we stratify the loan portfolio into homogeneous groups of loans that possess similar loss potential characteristics and apply a loss ratio to these groups of loans to estimate the credit losses in the loan portfolio.
 We use both historical loss ratios and qualitative loss factors assigned to major loan collateral types to establish general component loss allocations.
-Refer to "Loans and Allowance for Credit Losses" in Note 1 of the Notes to the Consolidated Financial Statements contained in Item 8 of this report for further discussion of the factors considered
+Refer to "Loans and Allowance for Credit Losses" in Note 1 of the Notes to the Consolidated Financial Statements contained in Item 8 of this report for further discussion of the factors considered by management in establishing the allowance for credit loss.